cuattoo/arcdic.nvim/README.md

 # ⚙️ Configuration

-Nordic will use the default values, unless `setup` is called.
+Arcdic will use the default values, unless `setup` is called.
 Below is the default configuration.

 ```lua
 require 'arcrdic' .setup {